psarya/Human-Activity-Recognition-from-Smartphone-Sensors/Contributing.md

 - Arya Suku (psarya)

 ### How We Work
-1. Create a branch for each task
+1. Assigning tasks each others
 2. Make meaningful commits
 3. Open a Pull Request
 4. Get teammate review